dalibo/emaj/docs/en/webUsage.rst

 Sequence details
 ----------------

 Regarding sequences, the "*Properties*" tab shows the E-Maj properties and the characteristics of a single sequence.
-Some buttons allow to modify the sequence E-Maj properties (tables group assignment, move or removal).
+Some buttons allow to modify the sequence E-Maj properties (table group assignment, move or removal).

 .. figure:: images/emajweb_sequenceproperties.png
    :align: center